 |---|---|---|---|

-| Registration body | SPV / Novo Verde | ECOEMBES / ECOVIDRIO | CONAI |
+| Registration body | SPV / Novo Verde / Electrão | ECOEMBES / ECOVIDRIO | CONAI |

-| National register | SIRAPA (APA) | MITERD (national) | None separate |
+| National register | APA producer register (SILiAmb) | MITERD (national) | None separate |

-| Reporting frequency | Annual | Annual | Quarterly |
+| Reporting frequency | Annual | Annual | Monthly, quarterly, or annual (by contribution size) |

-| Plastic fee (approx.) | €0.320/kg | €0.295/kg | €0.155/kg |
+| Plastic fee (approx.) | €0.296/kg (2024) | €0.267–1.269/kg by format (2026) | €0.04–0.92/kg by recyclability band |

-| Cardboard fee (approx.) | €0.065/kg | €0.055/kg | €0.004/kg |
+| Cardboard fee (approx.) | €0.1477/kg (2024) | ~€0.117/kg (2026) | Check CONAI's current tables |

 Non-Portuguese Companies

-Companies based outside the EU may find it practical to appoint a local representative in Portugal or a pan-EU compliance service provider who can handle SIRAPA registration and SPV declarations on your behalf.
+Companies based outside the EU may find it practical to appoint a local representative in Portugal or a pan-EU compliance service provider who can handle APA registration and SPV declarations on your behalf.
 The representative does not take on your legal liability but acts as your local contact for the Portuguese authorities.

 Common Mistakes with Portuguese EPR

-Skipping SIRAPA and going straight to SPV
+Skipping the APA register and going straight to SPV

 Treating Portugal as an afterthought